evidhai/notes-techpechu-com/pages/Terraform Associate - Batch plan.md

 	- What ever required you to get Terraform Associate certified
 - Entire course will be in Tamil , sessions will be  via zoom and recordings will be provided
 - Common Telegram group will be created for interaction and get your doubts cleared
-- Sesssion duration 16 - 20 days on sat and sunday 7:30 -8:30 PM IST
+- Sesssion duration 16 - 20 days on sat and sunday 7:30 -8:30 PM IST.With max batch limit of 10 members.
+-
+- Course plan:
+	- Day 1:
+		- Introduction
+		- Basic s